henrythedrip/mod-9-challenge/generated-README.md

 ## Contributing

-N/A
+you can send me lots of money.

 ## Tests

-N/A
+they don't

 ## Questions

-Please contact me with further questions at henry@genericemail.com
+Please reach out to me with additional questions at this email address: henry@email.com

 [GitHub User: henrythedrip](https://github.com/henrythedrip/)